Regulations for evacuation schemes

 A place of safety inside a building must:

-Refer to regulation 26(external link).
+Refer to regulation 26(opens in a new tab).

 An evacuation scheme for a building must either:

-Refer to regulation 27(external link).
+Refer to regulation 27(opens in a new tab).

 This regulation applies to an evacuation scheme that is designed to enable evacuation in a fire emergency or alarm of fire to a place or places of safety inside the building.